 (Side note: don’t have several beers and a shot of Malort before going into the Cubs official shop.
 You may insist you need a hat and a foam cub claw for no reason at all.)

-With a million and one things to do on a weekend in Chicago, a first timers itinerary still seems like a no brainer.
-I was able to cram all of the major sites in without ever feeling rushed and still having time for pit stops.
-The highlights of the city really stand out and if I had it to do over again I wouldn’t change a thing.
+There’s a million and one things to do in 3 days in Chicago.
+But a first timers itinerary still seems like a no brainer.
+I was able to cram all of the major sites in without ever feeling rushed and having time for pit stops.
+The highlights of the city really stand out.
+If I had it to do over again I wouldn’t change a thing.